DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_get-assessment-report.md

 ## What to expect in a report

-The previous ‘met’ and ‘not met’ outcomes have been replaced with a new red, amber, green [(RAG) rating](/service-assurance/get-assessment-report/#assessment-report-rag-status-descriptions).
+The previous ‘met’ and ‘not met’ outcomes have been replaced with a new [RAG (red, amber, green) rating](/service-assurance/get-assessment-report/#assessment-report-rag-status-descriptions).

 Your overall service and each of the [14 Service Standard points](https://apply-the-service-standard.education.gov.uk/service-standard) will be given a RAG rating.

 Assessors will take into account the context the team are working in and will evaluate the [Service Standards](https://apply-the-service-standard.education.gov.uk/service-standard) in a proportionate way.

-If any of the standards are given a red or amber rating, there will also be a [list of actions for the team](link to Manage actions page).
+If any of the standards are given a red or amber rating, there will also be a [list of actions for the team](/manage-actions-service-assessment).

 ## Assessment report RAG status descriptions